smangels/roon-ir-remote/README.md

 # The Project

-The goal is to provide a hardware controller based on a Raspberry PI (either Zero, 3, 4) that utilizes a display, rotary encoder and 4 buttons in order to control a Roon Core installation in the network.
+The goal is to provide a hardware controller based on a Raspberry PI (either Zero, 3, 4) that utilizes a display, rotary encoder, some status LED and 4 buttons in order to control a Roon Core installation in the network.

 ## Requirements